OMAMA-Taioan/khiin-rs/README.md

 See the [README](android/README.md) for more details.

----

 ## iOS & macOS Apps

-The iOS app is currently in progress / unstable.
-Basic setup between the Khiin engine and the app is complete, so the remaining work is mainly to build out the UI.
-Development has not yet started on the macOS app.
+The iOS and macOS apps are currently in progress / unstable.
+Basic setup between the Khiin engine and the apps is complete, so the remaining work is mainly to build out the UI and hook up all of the engine wiring.

 See the [README](swift/README.md) for more details.

----

 ## Development CLI App